 Create a Foundational Estate Plan

-As mentioned above, beginning in 2011 the federal estate tax exemption has been made "portable" between married couples-- including same-sex married couples.
-This means that if a spouse dies and his or her federal estate tax exemption isn't entirely needed to avoid estate taxes, the unused portion can be added to the surviving spouse's exemption.
-This essentially lets married couple pass on up to $10,000,000, free from federal estate taxes.
-So, if you're in a committed relationship but not legally married, consider tying the not, as a way to minimize estate taxes.
+When the federal estate tax exemption was made "portable" between married couples, it included same-sex married couples.
+This means if a spouse dies and their federal estate tax exemption isn't entirely needed to avoid estate taxes, the unused portion can be added to the surviving spouse's exemption.
+This essentially lets married couples in 2019 pass on up to $23.16 million ($11.58 million each), free from federal estate taxes.
+So, if you're in a committed relationship but not legally married, consider tying the knot, as a way to minimize estate taxes.

 Use Advanced Estate Planning Techniques.